 - Pat dry with a paper towel.

 - Add 2 tablespoons of oil to a heavy bottomed skillet, such as cast iron over high heat.

 - Let the pan heat until the oil begins to shimmer.

-- Add the roast and let cook for 3 - 5 minutes until the roast easily releases from the pan when pulled and the bottom of the roast is a nice caramelized brown.
+- Reduce the heat to medium high and add the roast.
+Cook for 3 - 5 minutes until the roast easily releases from the pan when pulled and the bottom of the roast is a nice caramelized brown.

 - Turn the roast over and repeat.

 - Remove the roast from the heat and let cool.